pykickstart/pykickstart/docs/kickstart-docs.rst

 url (for ftp or http installations).
 The install command and the installation method command must be on separate lines.

-**Note that from F18 onward, upgrades are no longer supported in anaconda and should be done with FedUp, the Fedora update tool.**

-**If using F21 or later, the DNF system-upgrade plugin is recommended instead.**
+Starting with F18, upgrades are no longer support in anaconda and should be done with FedUp, the Fedora update tool.
+Starting with F21, the DNF system-upgrade plugin is recommended instead.
+Therefore, the upgrade command essentially does nothing.

 cdrom